The Four Seasons Project:

 The final song (“Step Into the Fire”) marks the 377th original song written and recorded since July 2022 when I began.
 377 songs!
 What an artistically rich and rewarding journey it’s been.

-2. Music-based People Watching, Observing of Life, and Day-to-Day journaling.
+2. Music-based People Watching, Observing of Life, Day-to-Day journaling, and AutoBiography of Places I’ve Lived in or Visited.

 I have been an avid journal keeper for most of my life, and these journals are filled with observations not just about my life but observations of others and their lives as well — in the spirit of taking joy in seeing others discover and experience interesting moments in their lives and from a spirit of general curiosity about humanity.
 Instead of writing daily or weekly entries on paper, I decided to write songs on a weekly or even daily basis.
 The advancement of recording technology has been so staggering in recent years that it is a fairly simple process to quickly put a song together.
 I can write, record, and mix an entire song on a single lunch break.
 Years ago I earned a B.A. in Music Composition (with plenty of sound production courses) at the University of California, Santa Barbara.
 Drawing on that training has helped speed along the writing/recording process and give (in my opinion) some decent quality and uniqueness to each song.